Luodian/main-page-preview/src/content/post/search_r1.md

 To effectively train models for on-demand search using simple outcome-based reinforcement learning, we require a **search-balanced dataset** that includes both search-required and search-free questions.
 This balance allows the model to learn when to rely on internal knowledge and when to invoke external search.
 We propose three key criteria for such datasets: (1).
 Coverage of Both Search-Required/Free Questions; (2).
 Concise and Verifiabl Answers; (3).
 Diversity in Knowledge and Difficulty.
 Follow these criteria, we construct a multimodal search VQA dataset, **FactualVQA (FVQA)**, using a combination of automated pipelines and manual annotation.

 - **VQA Collection** We first gather a pool of candidate VQA samples requiring either visual or textual knowledge.
 For visual knowledge, we develop an automated pipeline that collects images related to head and tail visual concepts in the MetaCLIP vocabulary from the internet.
-Based on these images, we use GPT-4o to generate corresponding questions that assess the model’s recognition capabilities.
+Based on these images, we use GPT-4o to generate corresponding questions that assess the model's recognition capabilities.
 For textual knowledge, we sample questions from the InfoSeek training set.
 We annotate the knowledge type for each question using GPT4o and maintain a balanced distribution across categories.
 - **Search Balancing** To distinguish between search-required and search-free questions, we use a preliminary model equipped with search capabilities to classify the collected VQA samples.
 Based on this classification, we construct a search-balanced training set of 5,000 examples, named FVQA-train, which includes approximately 3,400 search-required and 1,600 search-free questions.
 - **Human Annotation** Human annotators are involved throughout the data curation process to ensure diversity, authenticity, and label quality—especially for the test set of FVQA.